 It shows that escape velocity is

-There are certain conditions that need to be taken into consideration.
-The main one is that the escape velocity should be square-root of 2 times larger than the orbital velocity in order to be free.
+Certain conditions need to be taken into consideration.
+The main one is that the escape velocity should be square-root of 2 times larger than the orbital velocity to be free.

 - When the velocities are the same, the object will be in constant orbit and the same elevation.